BennyE/restcall/README.md

 __Example:__

-The user has the ability for "TELEPHONY_BASIC".
+The user has the ability for "BASIC_TELEPHONY".

 ```